In the AI era, organizations that

 Building an organization with the conditions for craft, impact and soul

-As one of three partners, I led operations, people, and business strategy across a nine-year arc of transformation—building the infrastructure, brand, culture, and operating systems that allowed AREA 17 to grow from a respected boutique into a globally distributed strategic agency.
-I held the business and human sides of the organization in tension—always together.
+As one of three partners, Hannah led operations, people, and business strategy across a nine-year arc of transformation — building the infrastructure, brand, culture, and operating systems that allowed AREA 17 to grow from a respected boutique into a globally distributed strategic agency.

-As one of three partners, I led operations, people, and business strategy across a nine-year arc of transformation—building the infrastructure, brand, culture, and operating systems that allowed AREA 17 to grow from a respected boutique into a globally distributed strategic agency.
+As one of three partners, Hannah led operations, people, and business strategy across a nine-year arc of transformation — building the infrastructure, brand, culture, and operating systems that allowed AREA 17 to grow from a respected boutique into a globally distributed strategic agency.

-My purview spanned the full operating model: business strategy, workforce design, leadership development, financial governance, cross-border people systems, and AI tooling and technology integration.
-I translated the founders' vision into organizational reality, and held the business and human sides of the organization in tension—always together.
+Her purview spanned the full operating model: business strategy, workforce design, leadership development, financial governance, cross-border people systems, and AI tooling and technology integration.
+She translated the founders' vision into organizational reality, holding the business and human sides of the organization in tension — always together.

-Under that operational leadership, AREA 17 became trusted by some of the world's most influential institutions—The New York Times, Harvard University, the Getty, OpenAI, the Aspen Institute, the IEA—across arts, culture, and society.
+Under that operational leadership, AREA 17 became trusted by some of the world's most influential institutions — The New York Times, Harvard University, the Getty, OpenAI, the Aspen Institute, the IEA — across arts, culture, and society.
 The agency scaled significantly while deepening its culture and sustaining the distributed New York–Paris team that actually worked.
-We built something genuinely good to be inside—and the work, the clients, and the people reflected it.

 More + Close −